Search

 How Does Visual Memory Work?

-As we’ve just discovered, the context matters.
+As we’ve just discovered, the exact context in which visual memory comes into play matters.

 As John Henderson demonstrates, eye movements are very important to understanding how we remember various scenes and events.
 These directly impact on how the brain makes a “composite” mental image of what we’ve experienced.